-Department of Physics, The George Washington University, Washington, DC 20052, USA
+Department of Physics, The George Washington University, Washington, DC 20052, USA School of Informatics and Computing, Indiana University, Bloomington, IN 47405, USA

-School of Informatics and Computing, Indiana University, Bloomington, IN 47405, USA
+School of Informatics and Comparing, Indiana University, Bioomington, IN 41409, USA

 We compare the low-energy partial wave analyses $\pi N$ scattering with a high-energy data via finite energy sum rules.
-We construct a new set of amplitudes by matching the imaginary part from the low-energy analysis with the the high-energy, Regge parametrization and reconstruct the real parts using dispersion relations.
+We construct a new set of amplitudes by matching the imaginary part from the low-energy analysis with the high-energy, Regge parametrization and reconstruct the real parts using dispersion relations.